xarray-contrib/xarray-simlab/doc/create_model.rst

 .. literalinclude:: scripts/advection_model.py
    :lines: 104-111

-The order in which processes are given doesn't matter (it is a dictionary).
-A computationally consistent order, as well as model inputs among all declared variables, are both automatically figured out when creating the Model instance.
+The order in which the processes are given in the dictionary doesn't matter.
+When creating a new instance of :class:`~xsimlab.Model`, the xarray-simlab modeling framework automatically sorts the given processes into a computationally consistent order and retrieves the model inputs among all declared variables in all processes.

-In terms of computation and inputs, ``model2`` is equivalent to the ``model1`` instance created above ; it is just organized differently.
+In terms of computation and inputs, ``advect_model`` is equivalent to the ``advect_model_raw`` instance created above ; it is just organized differently.

 Update existing models
 ----------------------

-Between the two Model instances created so far, the advantage of ``model2`` over ``model1`` is that we can easily update the model -- change its behavior and/or add many new features -- without sacrificing readability or losing the ability to get back to the original, simple version.
+Between the two Model instances created so far, the advantage of ``advect_model`` over ``advect_model_raw`` is that we can easily update the model -- change its behavior and/or add many new features -- without sacrificing readability or losing the ability to get back to the original, simple version.